wolframkriesing/site-stitcher/content/blog-posts/2020/04/10-is-schema-org-outlining-worth-it.md

 easier to use, simply more worth it is a very useful thing.
 How useful is it investing in outlining your website's today?
 I found a couple articles and quotes on the web.

+## Structured Data only for Search Engines?
 Structured data is not only useful for search engines.
-Just imagine all websites that are online can be understood by computers and could be applied to help us and answer questions we currently still search the web for, read and try to understand things.
+Just imagine all websites that are online could be understood by computers and could be applied to help us and answer questions we currently still search the web for, read and try to understand things.

 Well, I do try to outline my content as good as I can and while doing so I am always asking myself: How useful is it?
 Do only search engines benefit from it?
 Are there any real applications that use structured data?

+## No Answer, but ...
-Here is what I found and thought was interesting, unfortunately no one answer.
+Here is what I found and thought was interesting, unfortunately no real answer.

 > Structured data's effect on rankings
 >